sudhakarm/django_app1/README.md

-# Django Postgres Redis sample application
+# Django Postgres clery Redis sample application

 This is a sample application that has limited functionality like
 - create users form (stores in postgres DB)